MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-creation/dropdown-does-not-list-items-in-trigger-or-action.md

 ---
-title: Dropdown list does not load items in triggers or actions in Microsoft Flow
+title: Dropdown list doesn't load items in triggers or actions in Microsoft Flow
 description: Provides steps to solve the issue where dropdown doesn't load items in triggers or actions in Microsoft Flow. ms.reviewer: evsung ms.date: 03/31/2021 ms.subservice: power-automate-flow-creation
 ---
-# Dropdown list does not load items in a trigger or an action in Microsoft Flow
+# Dropdown list doesn't load items in a trigger or an action in Microsoft Flow

 This article provides a resolution for the issue that dropdown doesn't load items.